nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 is responsible for the paper, and the **partner editor**, who assists the handling editor, and for example can be consulted regarding challenging decisions.

+### Step-by-step guidance

+For step-by-step guidance on each aspect, please see the [Help for editors](https://nathanael-fijalkow.github.io/TheoretiCS_doc/editors.html)